marmelab/react-admin/docs/SimpleList.md

 ## `empty`

-It's possible that a SimpleList will have no records to display.
-If the SimpleList's parent component does not handle the empty state, the SimpleList will display a message indicating there are no results.
-This message is translatable and its key is `ra.navigation.no_results`.
+It's possible that a `<SimpleList>` will have no records to display.
+If the `<SimpleList>`'s parent component does not handle the empty state, the `<SimpleList>` will display a message indicating there are no results.
+This message is translatable with the key `ra.navigation.no_results`.

 You can customize the empty state by passing  a component to the `empty` prop: